-1. teaching assistant

-3. research assistant

-2. teaching associate

-4. research associate
+- 1. teaching assistant3. research assistant - 2. teaching associate 4. research associate

 Associateships refer to an appointment at an advanced graduate level - - a master's degree.
 The Department Chair assigns the duties of graduate assistants in consultation with Christine Belger and the area directors.
 Graduate assistants

-- 1. are assigned to work under the direct supervision of one faculty member (but it may be more) who will determine the details of the student's responsibility. - 2. are considered to be on half-time (20 hours per week) or one quarter time (10 hours per week) appointments for the academic year. - 3. are expected to begin their assistantship responsibilities on August 18 and end them on May 15 of each academic year. - 4. are expected to familiarize themselves with the policies and procedures of Teaching Assistantships with the Division of Graduate Education TA/RA Handbook.
+- 1. are assigned to work under the direct supervision of one faculty member (but it may be more) who will determine the details of the student's responsibility. - 2. are considered to be on half-time (20 hours per week) or one quarter time (10 hours per week) appointments for the academic year. - 3. are expected to begin their assistantship responsibilities on August 18 and end them on May 15 of each academic year. - 4. are expected to familiarize themselves with the policies and procedures of Teaching Assistantships with the Graduate College TA/RA Handbook.